marcomcnulty/marcomcnulty/README.md

 _<p align="center">Pssst!
 Refresh the page to get a new image if you don't like the one you see!</p>_

-#### I'm an Irish Italian developer from London.
+### I'm an Irish Italian developer from London.
 My dev trajectory so far goes like this:

 <ol>

-🎓 Business BA Hons. then Higher Diploma in Software Development (Web and Cloud).
+_🎓 Business BA Hons. then Higher Diploma in Software Development (Web and Cloud)._

-☘ 3 years at Healthcare startup wearing many hats but coding mainly with HTML, CSS, JS, TS, AngularJS.
+_☘ 3 years at Healthcare startup wearing many hats but coding mainly with HTML, CSS, JS, TS, AngularJS._

-🛫 Moved back to London -> Flatiron School Coding Bootcamp + Udacity Cloud Developer Nanodegree.
+_🛫 Moved back to London -> Flatiron School Coding Bootcamp + Udacity Cloud Developer Nanodegree._

-👀 Looking for an opportunity to join a team as a Full Stack Developer.
+_👀 Looking for an opportunity to join a great team as a Full Stack Developer._

 </ol>